chrisvidal/death-notes/_posts/2016-10-31-getting-started.md

 ### Subjects that will be addressed

-So let’s see the exciting subjects that we will explore along the coming articles:
+Below are some of the subjects that we will explore in upcoming articles:

 - preparing for our own death
 - facing our own death
-- accompanying / assisting a dying
+- accompanying / assisting a dying person
 - intensive care facility
 - grieving
 - family